Non-violent Communication for Couples: A Guide to Healthier Relationships

 NVC is based on four fundamental principles:

-Needs – Connecting feelings to unmet needs, values, desires, or expectations.
-Determine universal human needs underlying the feelings.
+Linking Affect to Needs – it involves the correlation of feelings to needs, values, wants or expectations.
+Thus, identify the basic human needs that are behind the feelings.

 Following these principles, couples can constructively share their inner experiences without blaming, lecturing, threatening, or criticizing.
 This helps remove barriers to mutual understanding.